 A Receiver will not offer any warranties or title covenants and will initially refuse to concede any that are requested.
 However, it may be possible to extract warranties regarding the validity of the appointment of the receiver and that certain acts have or have been done.

 The agreement should provide that, on completion, the acquired assets will be released from the appointor and prior charges.
 If this cannot be arranged at the time of completion then the receiver or his lawyers should give an unqualified undertaking to obtain such releases within a short time.

 Some questions you should ask yourself before buying a business from the Receiver:-

 When an Administrator is appointed there is a moratorium that prevents actions from being taken against the company or its property.
-The effect of this is to allow the Administrator a little time to run the affairs of the company to effect a sale of the business a going concern.
+The effect of this is to allow the Administrator a little time to run the affairs of the company to effect a sale of the business as a going concern.
 Often, therefore, there is more time for due diligence.
-Also, approval of the court/creditors is usually required to protect the position of the buyer and the administrator and this takes a little time.
+Also, approval of the court/creditors is usually required to protect the position of the buyer and the administrator, and this takes a little time.

 An Administrator is, however, unlikely to be able to give many more covenants and warranties than a receiver and may be less likely to do so because it has a limited statutory indemnity from the assets and has no appointor to indemnify him.